pnp/List-Formatting/view-samples/glossary-dynamicFilter-view/ReadMe.md

 View formatters to buid a glossary page using connected list WebParts.
 ![Filtered Glossary](images/filteredGlossary.gif)

-Two lists are needed to use this sample, so two separate JSON files are used:
+Two lists are needed on this sample, so two separate JSON files are used:

 File Name|Details
 ---------|--------